Super effective skin smoother, gentle enough for a baby’s bottom

 Your Moisturizing Face Mask never looked so yummy!

 I have oily-combination skin, so winter is my season off (drying weather means less oil, and less oil means less work) but I know there are some ladies out there with dry skin.
 This one is for you!
-A couple months ago, I posted a DIY moisturizing hair mask for dry hair.
+I know there are some of you who will opt for a peel off mask, it is whatever works best for you and your skin, you know it best!
+A couple of months ago, I posted a DIY moisturizing hair mask for dry hair.
 I can personally attest to its effectiveness because, interestingly, my hair happens to be as dry as my t-zone is oily!
-I was thinking of how to apply the effectiveness of the banana hair mask to skin, and I think I have finally found a way.
+I was thinking of how to apply the effect of the banana hair mask to skin, and I think I have finally found a way.
 Here’s the recipe…

 What You’ll Need